 Delaware Workplace Injuries: Overexertion

-Protecting the rights of injured employees from offices in Wilmington, Seaford and Newark, DE
+Protecting the rights of injured employees from our offices in Wilmington, Seaford and Newark, DE

 You go to work every day and you give it your all, but did it ever occur to you that working too hard – overexerting yourself – could cause an injury that entitles you to benefits?
 Overexertion can occur in any industry or occupation because it involves an individual pushing beyond his or her physical limitations to the point of injury.
 Whether you are sitting at a desk and typing, building bridges, or loading cargo on a ship, as long as there is any kind of physical activity associated with your work, there is the opportunity for overexertion.